 Learn about how our SEC filing analysis and prediction model works

-This app uses AI to analyze SEC filings (10-K, 10-Q, and 8-K) and predict how they will impact stock prices over the next 7 business days.
-It combines natural language processing, financial data extraction, and machine learning to help investors understand what filings mean for stock performance.
+This app uses AI to analyze SEC filings (10-K, 10-Q, and 8-K) and predict how they will impact stock prices over the next 30 calendar days relative to the S&P 500.
+It combines natural language processing, financial data extraction, EPS surprise analysis, macro regime data, and machine learning to help investors understand what filings mean for stock performance.

 This tool is designed for retail investors, financial analysts, and anyone who wants to understand SEC filings without reading hundreds of pages of dense legal and financial text.
 It's particularly useful for tracking earnings announcements, quarterly reports, and annual filings.

 Most tools either show raw filings with no analysis (like SEC EDGAR) or provide generic summaries.
-Our app goes further by: (1) extracting specific financial metrics and comparing them to analyst expectations, (2) analyzing management sentiment and tone, (3) identifying new risks, and (4) predicting the actual stock price movement over the next week.
+Our app goes further by: (1) extracting specific financial metrics and comparing them to analyst expectations, (2) analyzing management sentiment and tone changes vs prior filings, (3) identifying new risks, and (4) predicting 30-day market-relative alpha — how much the stock will outperform or underperform the S&P 500 following the filing.

-Our enhanced risk analysis goes beyond traditional 'Risk Factors' sections.
-We analyze the entire filing to detect material negative events including: data breaches, litigation and legal proceedings, executive departures or deaths, regulatory investigations, restructuring charges, covenant breaches, product recalls, and financial restatements.
-This is especially important for 8-K filings which don't have Risk Factors sections but often announce material events.
-We compare current vs. prior filings to identify new risks, removed risks, and severity changes.
+Our AI risk analysis goes beyond traditional 'Risk Factors' sections.
+Claude analyzes the entire filing to detect material events including data breaches, litigation, executive departures, regulatory investigations, restructuring charges, covenant breaches, and financial restatements.
+Risk is scored on a 0-10 concern scale.
+A higher concern level is a bearish signal in the prediction model.
+We compare current vs. prior filings to identify new risks, removed risks, and severity changes — 8-Ks in particular often announce material events without a formal risk section.

-The model cannot predict: (1) External shocks (geopolitical events, market crashes), (2) Sector-wide movements unrelated to the specific filing, (3) Manipulation or fraud not disclosed in filings, (4) Intraday volatility (we predict 7-day returns, not short-term trading).
-Additionally, past performance doesn't guarantee future results.
+The model cannot predict: (1) External shocks (geopolitical events, sudden market crashes), (2) Sector-wide rotations unrelated to the specific company's filing, (3) Fraud or manipulation not disclosed in filings, (4) Short-term intraday volatility (we predict 30-day alpha, not day-trading signals).
+The model performs best when multiple signals agree (strong price momentum + EPS beat + improving tone + low concern).
+Single-feature signals are noisier.
+Additionally, past performance does not guarantee future results.

 We track 640+ companies including all S&P 500 constituents and high-volume stocks across major sectors: Technology (AAPL, MSFT, GOOGL, NVDA, etc.), Finance (JPM, BAC, GS), Healthcare (UNH, JNJ, PFE), Consumer (AMZN, WMT, TSLA), Energy (XOM, CVX), and more.
 The list is continuously updated to include newly public companies and remove delisted ones.